hb-liu/multi-view-iseg/README.md

     |-- t2.nii.gz
     |-- seg.nii.gz
 ```
+for T1-weighted images, T2-weighted images, and segmentation (if exists), respectively.

-Put data into the correct folders:
+Put your data into correct folders:
 - for isointense phase images, put them into <pwd>/dcan/data/raw/6m
 - for adult-like phase images, put them into <pwd>/dcan/data/raw/12m
-Suppose <pwd> is the directory of this repo
+*Suppose <pwd> is the directory of this repo